intelops/tarian-detector/documents/Repository_Structure.md

   - `main.go`: The main entry point for the CLI application.

 ## Documents Directory
-This directory contains all the necessary documentation for the project.
+The `documents` directory contains the following files:

-- `Contributor_Guidelines.md`: This guide helps contributors understand how they can contribute to the Tarian Detector project.
+- `Contributor_Guidelines.md`: This document provides guidelines for anyone who wishes to contribute to the project.

+- `Development_Guide.md`: This document provides instructions and guidelines for developing on this project.

-- `Development_Guide.md`: This document provides instructions on how to set up a development environment for the Tarian Detector project.
+- `File_Contribution_Guide.md`: This document provides guidelines on how to contribute files to the project.

-- `Installation_Guide.md`: This guide provides detailed instructions on how to install and set up the Tarian Detector project.
+- `Installation_Guide.md`: This document provides detailed instructions on how to install and set up the project.

+- `Repository_Structure.md`: This document provides an overview of the structure of the repository and describes what each directory and file is used for.

 ## Headers Directory
 This directory contains header files used in the Tarian Detector project.